The 10 Best Gated Communities in Dallas-Fort Worth for 2026

 I got a call last fall from a family relocating from the Bay Area.
 Both executives, two kids, and their top priority wasn’t the kitchen finishes or the pool.
-It was this: “We just want to know our kids are safe when they’re riding bikes in the neighborhood.”
-That’s the conversation I have more than any other when it comes to gated communities.
-Security isn’t a luxury.
-It’s peace of mind.
+It was this: “We just want to know our kids are safe riding bikes in the neighborhood.”
+That’s the conversation I have more than any other about gated communities.
+Security isn’t a luxury, it’s peace of mind.

-In nearly three decades as a DFW REALTOR, I’ve walked through just about every gated community in this metroplex.
+Over the years I’ve walked through just about every gated community in this metroplex.
 Some live up to the hype.
 Some don’t.
-And after guiding hundreds of families into these exclusive neighborhoods, I know which ones are actually worth the investment and which ones are just selling you a gate.
+And after guiding a lot of families into these neighborhoods, I know which ones are actually worth the investment and which ones are just selling you a gate.
+And if your search leans toward the city of Dallas itself rather than the suburbs, my Dallas neighborhoods guide maps out where to live inside the city, from Lakewood to Uptown.

 Let’s get into it.